 Once admitted on a faculty-led program, there will no refund of any of any kind for a withdrawal.
 Expenses begin being paid out on behalf of the group as soon as a program is considered a "go" and the application decisions are announced.
 If an applicant is unsure about making a financial and/or academic commitment to a faculty-led program, doubts should be cleared up prior to submitting an application.

-General questions about financial aid, passports, billing, registration, etc. should be sent to Julie Good, Manager of Education Abroad at the Center for International Services and Programs (MC 412).
+General questions about financial aid, passports, billing, registration, etc. should be sent to Julie Good, Manager of Education Abroad at the Center for International Services and Programs (BH 412).